-Developed in the early 1970's by David Leavitt, of Coatesville, PA using a system developed by Ohio State University for breeding cattle Leavitt had the goal of recreating the Old English Bulldog of history from the Regency Period without it being confused with the modern day English Bulldog, which has been down-bred from its predecessors.
-Leavitt's breeding stock included English Bulldog, American Pit Bull Terrier, Bull Mastiff and American Bulldog.
+The Olde English Bulldogge was developed in the early 1970s by David Leavitt of Coatesville, PA, using a system developed by Ohio State University for breeding cattle.
+Leavitt had the goal of recreating the Old English Bulldog of history from the Regency Period without it being confused with the modern-day English Bulldog, which has been down-bred from its predecessors.
+Leavitt's breeding stock included English Bulldog, American Pit Bull Terrier, Bull Mastiff, and American Bulldog.

-Based on the look of the Olde English Bulldogge and the desired looks the American Bully breeder is wishing to achieve adding the Olde English Bulldogge to their breeding stock may be a good choice.
+Based on the Olde English Bulldogge look and the desired looks many American Bully breeders wish to achieve, adding the Olde English Bulldogge to their breeding stock may be a good choice.